openphacts/queryExpander/docker/README.md

 ### Custom data loading

-To load your own linksets, you will need to generate a `load.xml`, either on the web or on a local file system.
+To load your own linksets, you will need to provide a `load.xml`, either on the web (`http://..`) or on a local file system as seen from the Docker container (`file:///`).

-The example below assumes you have `load.xml` in the directory `/home/johndoe/data5`:
+The example below assumes you have `load.xml` in the directory `/home/johndoe/data5`, which we'll expose to /staging inside the container:

     docker run --link mysql-for-ims:mysql -v /home/johndoe/data5:/staging ims loader file:///staging/load.xml